-Graduate school faculty from universities across the country report that our graduates are among the most well-prepared for graduate school.
+Graduate school faculty from universities across the country report that our music program graduates are among the most well-prepared for graduate school.
 Most graduates with the Bachelor of Science in Music degree have pursued further education at institutions such as:

 While I was at SBU, I was challenged to think about who I am in Christ and why I believe what I believe.
 God was preparing me for the people and situations I would (and will) encounter in the music world.
 Although I'm not a full-time career missionary, I do believe in living a missional lifestyle - my career is not a means to an end or something to bring attention and glory to me, but a platform to serve on a mission field of people who need to hear the Gospel.

 Join SBU's Zeta Zeta chapter of Pi Kappa Lambda, a national music honor society.
 It is the only music organization recognized by the Association of College Honor Societies.
 Each year, a select few of the top junior and senior music majors are voted upon by music faculty to join this distinguished national organization.